Caia-Tech/the-burden/README.md

+Why are you making me, an indigent father, waste time debunking conspiratorial orders?
+Now I must explain why 1+1=2 to the fourth circuit.
+Please do not waste their time!

   Official Case Title: "Charles County Child Support Administration, et al. vs. Marvin Tutt"

   Chasanow's Claim: This is an "ex rel" case        |    (This is the same judge who is locking people up.) -Marvin